rhel-labs/learn-katacoda/selinux-containers/step1.md

 # Software installation and configuration
+SELinux is a technology to isolate processes/containers running on the system to mitigate attacks which take advantage of privilege escalation.

+>_NOTE:_ This demo assume that you have a sound understanding of SELinux basics and container fundamentals.

 Prior to getting started, we need certain packages such as Udica (which is a tool for generating SELinux policies for containers), and setools-console (which is a set of tools that can facilitate SELinux policy analysis).
 In this demo, the container runtime related packages are already installed.

->_NOTE:_ We assume that you have a sound understanding of SELinux basics and container fundamentals.

 First, install the udica and setools-console packages -